CompuTec/appengine-docs/current/releases/download/bulk-change.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-import Releases from "../bt360-releases.json";
+import Releases from "../../bulk-change-releases.json";

-# CompuTec BT360 Plugin
+# CompuTec Bulk Change Plugin

 :::caution
     In order to use this plugin, you have to install the CompuTec ProcessForce plugin first.